INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 .. image:: _static/30_TELEVIR_link_to_NCBI.gif

 .. note::
    - The **Sample** reports have the same layout as this Workflow main report, but compile all viral hits identified accross all workflows that were run a given sample, in which redundant hits are excluded.
+In summary, one mapping is selected by ACCID.
+For duplicate refs (the same ACCID) identified in different workflows, the one resulting in higher Cov (%) is presented
    - The **Project** reports are simple tables combining all top viral hits identified in the main reports of the several workflows that were run for all samples included in the project.
 - Both Sample and Project reports provide direct links to the detailed Workflow reports for an enhanced and advanced output interpretation